msjackiebrown/cloudshelf-online-bookstore/docs/architecture/phase1-basic-setup/cloudshelf-rds-default-vpc-setup.md

 │       │                                                                         │
 │  ┌─────────────────────────────────────────────────────────────────────────┐   │
 │  │                  ⚡ Lambda Functions                                    │   │
-│  │              (VPC-connected for RDS access)                             │   │
+│  │              (Custom VPC: RDS and Lambda in private subnet)             │   │
 │  └─────────────────────────────────────────────────────────────────────────┘   │
 │                                                                                 │
 └─────────────────────────────────────────────────────────────────────────────────┘